danypark91/hd_knn_rfor/hd_knn_tree.md

 Before proceeding straight into the algorithm, I imported the project’s dataframe.
-Like the previous logistic regression project, the erronous attribute was corrected.
-However this time, the `knn` function required the response variable as the factor(categorical variable).
+Like the previous logistic regression project, the erronous attribute name was corrected.
+However this time, the `knn` function required the only response variable as a factor(categorical variable).

 ``` r
 #Import Dataset from the local device